tjdett/aorra-eresearch-2013/slides.md

 Note:
 So, a quick background on what these reef report cards are...

 Water pollution is currently a threat to the Great Barrier Reef.
-It has a catchment area of more than four hundred thousand square kilometres, and many of the waterways in the catchment area contain significant sediment and chemical run-off from farming and grazing.
+It has forty catchments and a total catchment area of more than four hundred thousand square kilometres, and many of the waterways in the catchment area contain significant sediment and chemical run-off from farming and grazing.
 This pollution is detrimental